 Are you deliberating whether to choose Etsy or Shopify for setting up your new ecommerce site?

 Well, you are not alone, as both Etsy and Shopify are among the top preferred choices for online retail.

 The main difference between Shopify and Etsy is that on Shopify, you can set up your own individual online store, while Etsy allows users to list their various products for sale among those of other sellers.

-The Shopify platform includes access to a variety of different powerful online retail tools and is a suitable option both for tiny startup businesses and large-scale retail companies alike.
+The Shopify platform includes access to various powerful online retail tools and is a suitable option for tiny startup businesses and large-scale retail companies alike.

-Etsy is among the easiest platforms to start selling your products online, and most of the promo and marketing are conveniently handled for sellers.
+Etsy is among the most accessible platforms to start selling your products online, and most of the promo and marketing are conveniently handled for sellers.

 Shopify is home to more than 1 million online retail businesses of all sizes and has contributed to online sales amounting to $319 billion on a global basis.

-Etsy prides itself as the leading marketplace for creative and unique goods, with more than 1.7 million sellers offering their products to more than 33 million buyers worldwide who have spent over $3 billion.
+Etsy prides itself as the leading marketplace for creative and unique goods.
+More than 1.7 million sellers offer their products to more than 33 million buyers worldwide who have spent over $3 billion.

 So, the question is, in a Shopify vs. Etsy, which platform is better for selling goods online.

 In general, Shopify is the better option due to its scalability, its flexibility, and its huge array of e-commerce features and tools.